 A 403(b) or 457(b) plan are voluntary retirement plans offered to employees of the School District of Philadelphia.
-At any time during your employment, you may contribute a portion of your salary on a pre-tax (traditional) or an after-tax (Roth) basis to an authorized SDP program-participating carrier.
+At any time during your employment, you may contribute a portion of your salary on a pre-tax (traditional) or an aftertax (Roth) basis to an authorized SDP program-participating carrier.
+All contributions are made by employees only.

-All contributions are made by employees; there is no employer match or contribution to either 403(b) or 457(b) plan.
 While you are an active employee, you may be eligible to withdrawal from these accounts per the rules of section 403(b) and 457(b) of the IRS Code and the School District of Philadelphia Plan Documents.